ephes/django-cast/docs/post.rst

 or the post detail page.
 If you set `cover_alt_text`, it can be used as the `alt` attribute of the cover image.

-For posts that don't have a cover image, I usually generate one using the `shot-scraper <https://github.com/simonw/shot-scraper>`_ tool:
+For posts without a cover image, the :ref:`blog <blog_overview>`’s cover image will be used.
+Alternatively, I often generate one using the `shot-scraper <https://github.com/simonw/shot-scraper>`_ tool:

 .. code-block:: shell